Verdon, South Dakota

 Verdon is a town in southeastern Brown County, South Dakota, United States.
 The population was 3 at the 2020 census.

 History

 Verdon was platted in 1886.
 It was named after the city of Verdun, France.
 A post office was established at Verdon in 1887, and remained in operation until being discontinued in 1982.
+Verdon was served by a branch of the Chicago and Northwestern Railroad between Doland and Groton.
+The line was abandoned in 1970, with the last passenger service to the town being in 1965.

+On January 12, 1888, a blizzard hit Verdon suddenly.
+Students in the township's school, located about a mile north of town along the railroad tracks, were stranded.
+A rescue party was organized and went to the school with a wagon set on the tracks.
+A human chain was formed and successfully ferried the students back to town safely on the wagon.